 Thirdly, John Denham’s answer to high student living costs is more part-time provision, more employer-sponsored degrees and more students living at home.
 These are hardy perennials in the higher education debate.
 Denham also uses the 2013 Hepi / Which Student Academic Experience Survey to argue that some three-year degrees could be compressed into two years.

 In contrast to his thoughts on funding, this would move us away from the European model of higher education, which tends to have longer degrees.

 Denham says his speech is only a “thought experiment”, but there is one important contradiction and one omission.

 The contradiction is that he complains of a “new social divide” between students who can afford to study away from home and those that can’t, but then assumes 60 per cent of students live at home under his model.

 The omission is on EU students.
 It is difficult to ensure EU students – and Brits moving abroad – repay their student loans properly.
 But they are contractually obliged to do so.
 If tuition loans revert to teaching grants, and fees fall, the biggest beneficiaries will be EU students.
 They will come to the UK, enjoy lower fees and avoid paying anything like the true cost of their education.

 Denham’s proposals shift expenditure from maintenance grants, which EU students don’t receive, to tuition grants, which they do.

 As John Denham admits, no political party is going to regurgitate his plan unaltered in their manifesto.
 But every party should consider it carefully because he is right about two things: we need more diverse higher education provision; and we need constantly to reassess the value for money of higher education.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.